CitizensFoundation/policy-synth/agents/docs/src/rag/ingestion/baseAgent.md

 }

 const agent = new MyIngestionAgent();
-agent.logShortLines("This is a test text to log short lines.");
-const chunks = agent.splitDataForProcessing("Some large text data...");
+const data = "Some large text data...";
+const chunks = agent.splitDataForProcessing(data);
 console.log(chunks);
 ```

+This example demonstrates how to extend the `BaseIngestionAgent` class and use its `splitDataForProcessing` method to split large text data into manageable chunks.